duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 ![](assets/EEPROMMismatch.png)

-When you upgrade **ADVi3++**, this message may appears one time on boot.
+When you upgrade **ADVi3++**, this message may appear one time on boot.
 This is because the settings of the new version are not compatible with those of the old one.
 So the settings are reset and you have to either enter settings manually or redo the tuning.

 ## Version Warning

 ![](assets/Mismatch.png)

-When you upgrade **ADVi3++**, this message may appears if you have a version of the LCD part that is not compatible with the mainboard part.
+When you upgrade **ADVi3++**, this message may appear if you have a version of the LCD part that is not compatible with the mainboard part.
 You have to use compatible versions (i.e. the same version for both).

 ## No Sensor